Drew Barrymore Won't Let Daughter Pose for Playboy: "That's My Journey"

 "What if Olive comes to you at 18 or 19 and says, 'Mom, I want to pose for Playboy?'"
 Robach asked.

 "I would not let her," Barrymore said.
 "I don't think I would.
-I would influence her not to, because my life choices are supposed to be the gateway to somebody else's.
+I would influence her not to, because my life choices are not supposed to be the gateway to somebody else's.
 That's my journey."

 "I have no regrets in my life whatsoever," the Big Miracle star explained.
 "I'm psyched about it all.
 I'm just in such a different mind frame.
 I'm in mom mode now."